KaraboM20/bookverse-app-project-byMmakoK/README.md

 ### 👤 User Management

 Users can be created, viewed, updated, and deleted.
-Each user includes a username, email, password (hashed), and a wishlist (an array of book IDs).
+Each user includes a username, email, password, and a wishlist (an array of book IDs).

 ---